Residential Development Stamp Duty Refund Scheme

 • and

-• on or before 31 December 2022.
+• on, or before, 31 December 2025.

-Building work includes site clearance, drainage, earth-moving, excavation and the laying of foundations.
 It also includes the provision of access such as roads.

 Completing building work

-If you build a single dwelling unit you can opt out of the Local Authority certification process.
+If you build a single dwelling unit, you can opt out of the Local Authority certification process.
 If you opt out, the completion date is the date of the ‘Electrical Completion Certificate’.
 You receive this certificate when the house is connected to the electricity network.

 Next: Percentage tests